 Use of objects

-Access with Microsoft 365 licences doesn't restrict which Business Central objects or object ranges can be accessed.
-Users are entitled to access the Microsoft base application and any extensions such as customisations and add-on apps.
+Access with Microsoft 365 licenses doesn't restrict which Business Central objects or object ranges can be accessed.
+Users are entitled to access the Microsoft base application and any extensions such as customizations and add-on apps.

 Users are entitled to a reduced set of features and functions provided by Business Central in Microsoft Teams.
 The tables below indicate noteworthy features.
 This isn't an exhaustive list and is subject to change.